All outsourcing providers should be made aware of these provisions and solicitors should require any such providers to

 Any release of correspondence or documents must either be with the consent of all or the file should be divided into parts relevant to each client, e.g. in the lender/borrower situation the file should be divided into those parts belonging to the lender and borrower respectively.

 Where there are common documents they can be copied to all clients as there is no confidentiality between mutual clients.

 If a lien is to be exercised, the solicitor cannot prejudice one client, e.g. a lender if that client has no liability for fees.
 If one client requests a file where fees are due by the other, the file should be forwarded under reservation of the lien so that it cannot be passed on to new agents.

 A file can be delivered subject to an undertaking to produce it to ''the other side'' if called upon.

-Each client has the right to inspect documents in which he or she has a proprietary interest and also to receive copies at his or her own expense.
+Each client has the right to inspect documents in which he or she has a proprietary interest (including a joint interest) and to receive copies at his or her own expense.